SierraSoftworks/blog/src/posts/2016-12-18-feeling-lucky.md

 no effort.
 When you combine this with our CDD libraries, it becomes almost a statistical impossibility that you cannot be successful.

-In addition to this, Chance Driven Development methodologies parallellise exceptionally, making them ever more attractive as the number of processor cores available to us increases.
+In addition to this, Chance Driven Development methodologies parallelise exceptionally, making them ever more attractive as the number of processor cores available to us increases.